 I am writing to you on behalf of the governing body of Godre’rgraig Primary School.
 We held a meeting last week in which we discussed our response to the recent decision not to go ahead with the 3-11 school at Parc Ynysderw, Pontardawe.
 We firstly wanted to express our thanks to the rainbow coalition now running NPTBC, for listening to the views of all concerned, and over-ruling the decision to create a ‘super-school’.
 As you will probably be aware, we were very strongly of the view that this was not the right plan for our pupils at Godre’rgraig, nor for our community.

 We are now writing to you because we have received information and correspondence from someone with elevated understanding of geotechnical issues and slope remediation techniques.
 This information suggests that our decision to agree with the demolition plan for the school was not based on a full understanding of the data available, and that there are considerable questions about how this data has been represented to us by council officers.
 We are not suggesting any deliberate attempt to mislead, as this information is technically complicated.
 I believe that you and several other members of the coalition have been sent the initial report prepared by Tegwch which raises a number of questions about the way in which data from ESP has been interpreted to come to the decision.
 Having spent much more time working through the ESP reports, we are asking the coalition to review the decision to demolish the school and reconsider the possibility that the old building might be safe to return to with some appropriate remediation in place.
-The questions raised are these:
+Some of the larger questions raised are shown below (other more technical questions will be sent under separate cover):

 1. The information presented suggests that there might be inaccuracy in the calculation of the volume of spoil.
 ESP acknowledges this is a source of error.
 It appears there is more spoil on the slope than would have been excavated from the quarry void.